charme/specification/README.md

 # The Charme Specification
-`Charme` is a new JSON-based API format specification.
-It's comparable to JSON API, but eliminates the known limitations and problems there, and it's better prepared for enterprise usage.
+***Charme*** is a new JSON-based API format.
+It's the French word for charm, or "the ability to persuade, delight or arouse admiration", and this is the best description for the aim of this specification: An API format that solves your problems.
+Simple and easy to use, reliable in all situations, and enterprise oriented with features to fulfill the requirements of huge, more complex APIs.
+It's inspired by JSON API, but eliminates its known limitations and problems.

 ## Some goals, defined so far
-- Not limited to the HTTP protocol
+- Simplicity, reliability
 - Support for synchronous and asynchronous requests
 - Support for bulk request
+- Not limited to the HTTP protocol
+- Internationalization and localization
 - JSON-LD integration
-- Simplicity, reliability
-- Unicode support
 - ...

 ## Be a part of it!